Skip to Content

 When someone suffers fatal injuries, certain loved ones of the deceased have the right to pursue a wrongful death lawsuit against the liable party.
 In these tragic situations, qualifying loved ones will have two years from the date of the victim’s death to bring their claim.

 You should not wait to get legal advice if you think you may have a personal injury claim.
-We can help prepare your claim and ensure you do not miss a deadline.
+Our team at Matthews & Associates can help prepare your claim and ensure you do not miss a deadline.

 Continue Reading Read Less